yuno-payments/yuno-docs/docs/USING YUNO/dashboard-services/other-tools/risk-conditions.md

 * **Name**: Give your rule a memorable name and description.
 * **Rule type**: Track the number of payments or cards used by a user within a specific timeframe.
 Add conditions to track shipping changes, IP addresses, card brands, metadata, and more.
-* **Settings**: Define the parameter used to count users, the types of payments to include (succeded, declined, etc.), and whether to count payments across the organization or the only current account.
+* **Settings**: Define the parameter used to count users, the types of payments to include (succeeded, declined, etc.), and whether to count payments across the organization or the only current account.
 * **Outcome**: Choose to allow, block, review, or test payments when a rule is triggered.
 * **Apply this list to other accounts**: Choose whether to apply the rule to other accounts.